mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 07 August 2025

-- The average temperature today is 15.71˚C,
+- The average temperature today is 15.72˚C,
-- With highs of 16.83˚C and lows of 15.38˚C,
+- With highs of 16.66˚C and lows of 15.38˚C,
-- It may feel like 15.29˚C with scattered clouds
+- It may feel like 15.31˚C with broken clouds
 - The wind speed is 1.79m/s and visibility is 10000m
 - The pressure is 1014hPa and humidity is 75%
 - The sun will rise at 04:40 and set at 19:48